joelhackinen/projecthub-test/README.md

 2. `cd projecthub`

 #### in development mode
-3. `npm --prefix ./react-app ci` (needed only when launching for the first time after cloning/pulling)
+3. `cd react-app && yarn` (needed only when launching for the first time after cloning/pulling)
+4. `cd ..`
-4. `docker compose up -d --build`
+5. `docker compose up -d --build`
-5. application is running at http://localhost:8080/
+6. application is running at http://localhost:8080/

 #### ...and in production mode
 3. `docker compose -f docker-compose.prod.yml up -d --build`